Tax Planning Guide: 2026

 How Pennsylvania Taxes Different Types of Capital Gains

-Pennsylvania's flat 3.07% rate applies broadly, but how the state calculates and classifies gains differs by asset class.
-Each category carries its own planning considerations — particularly for founders with concentrated positions in a single business or real estate portfolio.
+Pennsylvania's flat 3.07 percent rate applies broadly, but how the state calculates and classifies gains differs by asset class.
+Each category carries its own planning considerations, particularly for founders with concentrated positions in a single business or real estate portfolio.

 01